Giardiasis is an infection of the small intestine caused by a tiny parasite (protozoa) called Giardia lamblia.

-The time between infection and symptoms is 7 - 14 days.
+The time between becoming infected and symptoms is 7 to 14 days.

 Diarrhea is the main symptom.
 Other symptoms include:

-Some people who have had Giardia infections for a long time continue having symptoms even after the infection is gone.
+Some people who have had a giardia infection for a long time continue having symptoms, even after the infection is gone.

 Medicines may be used for:

-In most pregnant women, treatment should wait until after delivery.
+In most pregnant women, treatment should not start until after delivery.
 Some drugs used to treat the infection can be harmful to the unborn baby.

 Call your health care provider if: